 ... )

->>> input_pdf = PdfFileReader(str(pdf_path))
+>>> input_pdf = PdfReader(pdf_path)

-Pass the index 0
+Go ahead and grab the index 0

-to get a PageObject
+attribute to get a PageObject

-representing the first page of the PDF:
+representing the first page of the PDF file:

->>> first_page = input_pdf.getPage(0)
+>>> first_page = input_pdf.pages[0]

-Now create a new PdfFileWriter
+Now create a PdfWriter

 instance and add first_page

-to it with .addPage()
+to it with .add_page()

->>> pdf_writer = PdfFileWriter()
+>>> output_pdf = PdfWriter()

->>> pdf_writer.addPage(first_page)
+>>> output_pdf.add_page(first_page)

-The .addPage()
+The .add_page()

-object, just like .addBlankPage()
+object, just like .add_blank_page()

-Now write the contents of pdf_writer
+Now write the contents of output_pdf

 to a new file: